Want to learn new ways to make extra money?

 Our number one goal at DollarSprout is to help readers improve their financial lives, and we regularly partner with companies that share that same vision.
 Some of the links in this post may be from our partners.
 Here’s how we make money.

 A big reason why Ben and I started DollarSprout was to help people learn about different ways to make extra money.
-From simple gigs on the side to launching full-blown startups (and everything in between), we cover it all.
+From simple gigs on the side, to launching a full-blown startup (and everything in between), we’ve researched it all.

-Earning extra money is something that really can change your life.
+Obviously, earning extra money is something that can really change your life.
 Money can buy you freedom in more ways than one, despite what people may say.

 Earning extra money on top of your day job can improve many areas of your life:

 - Less stress from living paycheck to paycheck

 - Reduce the burden of crippling debt

 - More opportunities to save for a dream vacation